Updated on May 12, 2023

 Who will be covering all the repairs deemed necessary throughout the sales process?

-Who will make the decisions related to counteroffers and the house’s final sale?
+Who will decide on counteroffers and the house’s final sale?

-What are your plans in the event that the house does not sell as quickly as anticipated?
+What are your plans if the house does not sell as quickly as anticipated?

 The pandemic has made the housing market nothing if not unpredictable, which means the path forward is likely to be riddled with unexpected contingencies.